SuAndi

-SuAndi OBE is a British performance poet, writer and arts curator.
+Susan Maria Andi OBE, Hon.
+FRSL, better known as SuAndi, is a British performance poet, writer and arts curator.
 Based in North West England, she is particularly acknowledged for raising the profile of black artists in the region as well as nationally.
-Since 1985 she has been Cultural Director of the National Black Arts Alliance.
+Since 1985, she has been Cultural Director of the National Black Arts Alliance.
 She was appointed an OBE in 1999 for her contributions to the Black Arts sector.
+In 2024, she was elected an Honorary Fellow of the Royal Society of Literature (RSL), and was also awarded the Benson Medal, which recognises services to literature across a whole career.